SAP-samples/btp-procurement-data-extractor/README.md

 This application retrieves SAP Ariba Cloud Services data through the standard APIs and captures the relevant data into a BTP database.
 The scenario is meant to provide an easy to access approach for procurement data.

-This repository contains the sample code for the [Extract SAP Ariba Cloud Services data through standard APIs](https://discovery-center.cloud.sap/missiondetail/4133/4366/) Mission in SAP Discovery Center.
+This repository contains the sample code for the [Leverage SAP Ariba Foundation model in SAP Datasphere](https://discovery-center.cloud.sap/missiondetail/4443/4729/) Mission in SAP Discovery Center.

-_This code is only one part of the mission, so please follow the tutorial before attempting to use this code._
+_This code is only one part of the mission, so please follow the tutorial before attempting to use this code.

 ## Requirements
-Please see the pre-requisites and the required BTP services in the [Extract SAP Ariba Cloud Services data through standard APIs](https://discovery-center.cloud.sap/missiondetail/4133/4366/) Mission in SAP Discovery Center.
+Please see the pre-requisites and the required BTP services in the [Leverage SAP Ariba Foundation model in SAP Datasphere](https://discovery-center.cloud.sap/missiondetail/4443/4729/) Mission in SAP Discovery Center.

 ## Deploy the App
 Simply run the following command to deploy the deployable file to your BTP Cloud Foundry environment.